linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

  !500

 After the market declined, many single stock option desks became forced buyers of low strike  options, in order to manage the gamma and vega risk of the variance swap positions in their books.
-In fact, by selling variance swaps, the traders had committed to deliver the P/L of a constant dollar  gamma portfolio, irrespective of the spot level, but their replicating portfolio did not have  sufficient dollar gamma at the new spot levels.
-Market makers were therefore forced to buy low  strike options at the post-crash volatility level, which was much higher than the one prevailing  when they sold the variance swap, and therefore incurred heavy losses.
+In fact, by selling variance swaps, the traders had committed to deliver the P/L of a constant dollar  gamma portfolio, irrespective of the spot level, but their replicating portfolio did not have  sufficient dollar gamma $\$a_t$$ the new spot levels.
+Market makers were therefore forced to buy low  strike options $$a_t$$ the post-crash volatility level, which was much higher than the one prevailing  when they sold the variance swap, and therefore incurred heavy losses.
 Not re-hedging the gamma risk was not a possibility, as this would have left the books exposed to  potentially catastrophic losses if the stock prices declined further, and volatility continued to  increase.
 The convexity of the variance swap payoff further exacerbated the downside risk.
 This  situation led to large losses for many market-makers in the single stock variance swap markets.
 In  turn this led banks to re-assess the risk of making markets in these instruments and to a substantial  shutdown of the single stock variance swap market

  !500

  !500
 # Review of Volatility Swap risks:
 Delta-hedging options leads to a P/L linked to the variance of returns rather than volatility.
 To  achieve the linear exposure to volatility which volatility swaps provide it is therefore necessary to  dynamically trade in portfolios of options, which would otherwise provide an exposure to the  square of volatility.
 A volatility swap can be thought as a non-linear derivative of realized variance,  the ‘underlier’ that can be traded through portfolios of delta-hedged options.

 To hedge volatility swap with variance swap, the trader would need to trade in and out of variance  swaps in order to replicate the square root of variance payoff of the volatility swap.